Message Files

 Quotes

-• Translations need to be quoted if
+• Translation must be quoted if it

-• they begin or end with space,
+• begins or end with space,

-• the translation is (literally) "false", "true" or "null",
+• it is (literally) "false", "true" or "null",

-• The quotes used in message files are not related to the quotes used in source code.
+Single- and double-quoted strings are treated the same.
+The translation must begin and end with the same type of quote.
+The quotes used in message files are not related to the quotes used in source code.
 In the introductory example, all string in code use double quotes, while some strings in the message file are single-quoted and others double quoted, for convenience.

 Colons